twedds95/ESP_hole/README.md

 # Ad Blocker for ESP

-ESP_hole is a low power, low feature, ad blocking DNS server for the ESP.
+ESP_hole is a low power, low feature, bloom filter based ad blocking DNS server for the ESP.

-I was heavily inspired by [Rubfi's esphole project](https://github.com/rubfi/esphole) also made for the ESP.
+I was inspired by [Rubfi's esphole project](https://github.com/rubfi/esphole) also made for the ESP.

 Like Rubfi's project, this uses a modified version of the DNS Server library included with the [Esp8266 core for Arduino](https://github.com/esp8266/Arduino/tree/master/libraries/DNSServer/src)